leojimenezg/scapmi/README.md

 # scapmi

-Simultaneously Copy And Paste Multiple Items (SCAPMI) is a program that runs in the background and allows you to copy multiple objects and set them into a design position in order to paste any of the multiple content copied and set into a specific position
+Simultaneously Copy And Paste Multiple Items (scapmi) is a program that runs in the background and allows you to copy multiple objects and set them into a design position in order to paste any of the multiple content copied and set into a specific position

 ## Features